cmuparlay/parlayhash/README.md

 ## Timings

 Here are some timings on a AWS EC2 c6i.metal instance.
-This machine has two chips with 32 cores each, each 2-way hyperthreaded, for a total of 128 threads.
-Each number reports the goemetric mean of mops over the eight workloads mentioned above (two sizes x two update rates x two distributions).
-For our hash maps we show both the times for the locked (lock) and lock free (lf) versions.
+This machine has two Intel Xeon Ice Lake chips with 32 cores each.
+Each core is 2-way hyperthreaded, for a total of 128 threads.
+Each number reports the geometric mean of mops over the eight workloads mentioned above (two sizes x two update rates x two distributions).
+For our hash maps, we show both the times for the locked (lock) and lock free (lf) versions.

-Colums 2 and 3 correspond to 1 thread and 128 threads when the hash map is initialized to the correct size.
+Columns 2 and 3 correspond to 1 thread and 128 threads when the hash map is initialized to the correct size.
 The fourth column is the same but when the hash map is initialized with size 1 (i.e., it first grows to the full size and then the timings start).
-This is meant to test if the hash map grow effectively, which all the growing ones do.
+This is meant to test if the hash map grows effectively, which all the growing maps do.
-The fifth column is for inserting 10M unique keys on 128 threads when the hash map starts with size 1 (i.e. it includes the time for growing the hash map multiple times).
+The fifth column is for inserting 10M unique keys on 128 threads when the hash map starts with size 1 (i.e., it includes the time for growing the hash map multiple times).

 | Hash Map | 1 thread | 128 threads | 128 grown | 128 insert |
 | - | - | - | - | - |